irgroup-classrooms/dis08-2021/assignments.md

 Write a set of shell commands to do the following things:

+1. Twitch Emotes
-1. The first task consists of finding twitch emotes (platform-specific emojis).
-Print an overview of the number of lines per `.csv` file and in total on the occurence of the terms `kappa` or `trihard`.
+ * The first task consists of finding twitch emotes (platform-specific emojis, compare [on twitch emotes](https://www.twitch.tv/creatorcamp/de-de/learn-the-basics/emotes/).
+Print an overview of the number of lines per `.csv` file with occurrences of the terms `kappa` or `trihard` occures.
+These are two of the most popular emotes on twitch.
+Count all lines, in which at least one of those appears.
+ * In a separate command, count the total number of lines with occurrences across all files.
-2. Again for all files and in total, search for occurences of `911` or `110` within the pseudo username column.  _Hint: Make use of the `cut` command and its delimeter option._
+2. Again for all files, search for occurences of `911` or `110` within the pseudo username column.  _Hint: Make use of the `cut` command and its delimeter option._
 3. Count the number of lines that contain a chat message with at least 20 characters in all `.csv` files. _Hint: Check on the correct pattern with `grep`._
 4. Print all usernames appearing in all `.csv` files into a new file `user_list.txt`.
 5. Print an overview of unique usernames in all `.csv` files. _Hint: Make use of the `uniq` command._